dorjeduck/llm.mojo/test.md

 mojo test_gpt2.mojo
 ```

-This script is a Mojo adaptation of the original `test_gpt2.c`, created by Andrej. and replicates the testing functionality from the C version.
+This script is a Mojo port of the original `test_gpt2.c`, created by Andrej. and replicates the testing functionality from the C version.

 ### etails